 Arson Resulting in Injury

 If another person is injured because of the fire you intentionally caused, you could face additional charges of arson resulting in injury to another on top of first-degree or second-degree felony arson charges.
+In such cases, consulting a personal injury lawyer is crucial to navigate the legal complexities.
 This could include a person who was inside the dwelling or a firefighter that attended the scene.
 No intent is needed to charge you with this crime, and it is always classed as a first-degree misdemeanor.
 You could face up to one year in jail and some substantial fines.

 It is important to remember that any of these charges can be filed independently or in addition to any other arson charges, such as first-degree felony arson or second-degree felony arson.
 In other words, it is possible that you will be convicted of arson resulting in injury and first or second-degree arson.